Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to use my cell phone to look up a recipe.
 + I want a pasta dish Ive never tried before.
 + I want a place to leave a recipe I can easiy find.
-+ I want a well rated recipe.** scalability
 + I dont know what I want for dinner.
 + My significant other wants a chicken dish for dinner.
-+ *consider* having a form for users to commit on others recipies.
-This could ustablish a sense of cooking community.** scalability
 + *theme* homecooking *southern home style* **rephrase

 ### Developer Goals